electricmagnetic/kakadatabase-back/README.md

 Testing
 -------
-Ensure that the `keadatabase_test` db is able to be created before running.
+Ensure that the `kakadatabase_test` db is able to be created before running.

 `src/manage.py test`